Jamaica ginger: History

-Victims

 Organophosphate-induced delayed neuropathy

 When the price of castor oil increased in the latter portion of the 1920s, Harry Gross, president of Hub Products Corporation, sought an alternative additive for his Jamaica ginger formula.
-He discarded ethylene glycol and diethylene glycol as being too volatile, eventually selecting a mixture containing triorthocresyl phosphate (TOCP), a plasticizer used in lacquers and paint finishing.
-Gross was advised by the manufacturer of the mixture, Celluloid Corporation, that it was non-toxic.
+He discarded ethylene glycol and diethylene glycol as being too volatile, eventually selecting triorthocresyl phosphate (TOCP), a plasticizer used in lacquers and paint finishing.
+Gross was advised by the manufacturer of the chemical, Celluloid Corporation, that it was non-toxic.

-TOCP was originally thought to be non-toxic; however, it was later determined to be a neurotoxin that causes axonal damage to the nerve cells in the nervous system of human beings, especially those located in the spinal cord.
+TOCP was originally thought to be non-toxic; however, it was later determined to be a neurotoxin that causes axonal damage to the nerve cells in the nervous system of mammals, especially those located in the spinal cord.
 The resulting type of paralysis is now referred to as organophosphate-induced delayed neuropathy, or OPIDN.

 In 1930, large numbers of Jake users began to find they were unable to use their hands and feet.
 Some victims could walk, but they had no control over the muscles which would normally have enabled them to point their toes upward.
 Therefore, they would raise their feet high with the toes flopping downward, which would touch the pavement first followed by their heels.
 The toe first, heel second pattern made a distinctive "tap-click, tap-click" sound as they walked.
-This very peculiar gait became known as the jake walk and the jake dance and those afflicted were said to have jake leg, jake foot, or jake paralysis.
+This very peculiar gait became known as the jake walk or the jake dance and those afflicted were said to have jake leg, jake foot, or jake paralysis.
 Additionally, the calves of the legs would soften and hang down and the muscles between the thumbs and fingers would atrophy.

 Within a few months, the TOCP-adulterated Jake was identified as the cause of the paralysis, and the contaminated Jake was recovered.
 But by that time, it was too late for many victims.
 Some did recover full, or partial, use of their limbs.
 But for most, the loss was permanent.
 The total number of victims was never accurately determined, but is frequently quoted as between 30,000 and 50,000.
 Many victims were immigrants to the United States, and most were poor, with little political or social influence.
 The victims received very little assistance.
 Harry Gross and his part-owner of Boston-Hub Products, Max Reisman, were ultimately fined $1,000 each and given a two-year suspended jail sentence.

 Several blues songs on the subject were recorded in the early 1930s, such as "Jake Walk Papa" by Asa Martin, and "Jake Liquor Blues" by Ishman Bracey.

-Although this incident became well known, later cases of organophosphate poisoning occurred in Germany, Spain, Italy, and, on a large scale, in Morocco in 1959, where cooking oil adulterated with jet engine lubricant from an American airbase led to paralysis in approximately 10,000 victims, and caused an international incident.
+Although this incident became well known, later cases of organophosphate poisoning occurred in Germany, Spain, Italy, and, on a large scale, in Morocco in 1959, where cooking oil adulterated with jet engine lubricant from an American airbase led to paralysis in approximately 10,000 victims, causing an international incident.